 - Free product updates as they are released.

-Thrive provides lifetime free updates for the life of your subscription along with access to tech support and the freedom to use products on any website you own to a maximum of 25 unique sites.
+Thrive provides free updates for the life of your subscription along with access to tech support and the freedom to use products on any website you own to a maximum of 25 unique sites.